r-devops/just-examples/vpc-with-nodejs-app/README.md

 Setup steps:
 ----
 1. Configure AWS Creds with `aws configure`
-2. `make build` - Builds Container Image from Dockerfile.
-3. `make terraform-apply` - Terraform Apply
+2. `make terraform-apply` - To Configure end to end appliation
-4. `make app-deploy` - Deploy Helm Chart

 Things can be improved.
 ----

 1. Remote Terraform S3 statefile with DynamoDB locking
-2.
+2. Secret Management with AWS Secret Manager
+3. Parameters with AWS Parameter Store
+4. Enable https with ALB over ingress
+5. Enable AWS WAF over ALB.
+6. Container to run as nonroot user